Meaning of Liquid Assets

 The adequacy of liquid assets for an entity depends upon the nature of its commercial and financial activity, type of industry, or business.
-The health and circumstances of the individual or financial soundness of the company also is a determining factor.
+The health and circumstances of the individual or the company’s financial soundness are also determining factors.

-Excess or short of liquid assets is not favourable for the holder.
+Excess or short of liquid assets is not favorable for the holder.

 If Liquidity is Very Tight?

 Tight liquidity means less liquid assets.
 Tighter the liquidity, then the assets are not kept idle and are earning returns.
-However, tight liquidity also some times leads to chances of opportunity loss of investments and business.
-It could mean that the assets are blocked in higher interest rate instruments or cash flow is poor.
+However, tight liquidity also sometimes leads to chances of opportunity loss of investments and business.
+It could mean that the assets are blocked in higher interest rate instruments or poor cash flow.

 If Liquidity is Very Loose?

-Excess of these assets, on the other hand, leads to a loss of investment in more productive activities like running of the business.
+On the other hand, excess of these assets leads to a loss of investment in more productive activities like running the business.
 Or it means that assets are not invested in more profitable avenues, lying idle.
 So everyone needs to strike a delicate balance between the two extremes.

-Every individual or businesses need to have adequate liquid assets for the diligent and smooth functioning of activities and peace of mind.
+Every individual or business needs to have adequate liquid assets for the diligent and smooth functioning of activities and peace of mind.
 Adequacy is also vital for taking advantage of unforeseen opportunities that may appear worth exploring.

-An adequate amount of liquid assets in the balance sheet boosts a company’s chances to receive finance from banks and financial corporations.
-A company can use these assets to make quick payments for its purchases, get higher discounts, and best deals from suppliers and hence, improve overall performance and profitability of the company.
+An adequate amount of liquid assets on the balance sheet boosts a company’s chances of receiving finance from banks and financial corporations.
+A company can use these assets to make quick payments for its purchases, get higher discounts, and get the best deals from suppliers, improving the company’s overall performance and profitability.

-To conclude, funds should be available to take benefits of the opportunities, and at the same time, there should not be any loss on account of idle funds.
+To conclude, funds should be available to take benefit of the opportunities, and at the same time, there should not be any loss on account of idle funds.

 There are many financial ratios to measure the liquidity and ability of a company to pay off its short-term liabilities.
 Higher liquidity ratios mean the company is in a better position to meet its short-term or immediate financial obligations.
 These obligations can be repaying creditors or even meeting working capital requirements in times of distress.